h0lad/LoRaHarvesterBox/README.md

 It's the only energy harvester that supports up to 110mA peak current.

-I'm not overly happy with this IC as it lacks a few helpful features:
+I'm not overly happy with this IC as it lacks a few useful features:

  - No I²C interface and ADC for reading voltages/currents